Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    returns a context with a result of an arithmetic operation on the pair of contexts (with numeric values).
+    Return a context with a result of an arithmetic operation on the pair of contexts (with numeric values).

 **Parameters**